MPS-UPB/clash-server/README.md

 C++ Development
 ============
-For those of you writing in C++, you can extend the class Communication, from Client.
+For those of you writing in C++, you can extend the class Communication, from Client from Projects.

 Other Languages
 ============